 Explore the Arboretum

-Developed by the Facilities’ Information Systems (FIS) department, the interactive treemap is a guide for Vanderbilt and Nashville community members to virtually explore the university’s Level II ArbNet certified arboretum.
+Developed by the Geographic Information Services (GIS) department, the interactive tree map is a guide for Vanderbilt and Nashville community members to virtually explore the university’s Level II ArbNet certified arboretum.

 View a larger version of the interactive treemap.